Post contains affilate links

 As we are already juggling so much – from getting an elusive food shopping slot to the emotional impact of the global pandemic, I keep all our activities really simple.
-There is nothing more disheartening than setting up a complicated activity for them to not be interested, so all of the activities we’ve tried are REALLY easy – this post is to share a bit of an idea of what we’ve been up to and hopefully give you some inspiration for simple ideas if you are stuck in a rut like we’ve been many times too.
+There is nothing more disheartening than setting up a complicated activity for them to not be interested, so all of the activities we’ve tried are REALLY easy, but amazing for their development and gross motor skills – this post is to share a bit of an idea of what we’ve been up to and hopefully give you some inspiration for simple ideas if you are stuck in a rut like we’ve been many times too.

 For all of our printed activities, I use Twinkl, which is free to use for parents during lockdown.
 In the second week of lockdown I bought a printer, ink subscription and a laminator and it’s been invaluable during this time!

 For all of our learning resources I use Amazon – I’ve put a list of the things we love in my Amazon Storefront here (affiliate links).

 When the girls weren’t looking, we put a fairy door against the tree in the garden.
 This lead to much excitement and a fairy hunt around the garden.
 The girls check the door all the time and try to spot fairies.